 Skip to content

-About ALLIES
+About Us

 The Alliance Linking Leaders in Education and the Services (ALLIES) is an undergraduate organization dedicated to exploring significant topics, events, and policies related to international relations and security while developing relationships that will last a lifetime.
+ALLIES holds weekly discussion meetings within on key security and foreign policy issues, such as global power politics.

 Students involved in ALLIES work together to plan and execute joint programs each year, including the Civil-Military Relations Conference, a yearly academic conference that has involved speakers such as the Hon.
 Michèle Flournoy, Co-Founder of the Center for a New American Security and former Undersecretary of Defense for Policy at the Department of Defense.

 ALLIES students also participate in FIELDEX, or the Field Exercises in Peace and Stability Operations, at Tufts University every year.
-In FIELDEX, civilian and military students conduct a real-world kinetic simulation of a conflict scenario, featuring political leaders, negotiations, and armed conflict all taking place in real time on a paintball field.
+In FIELDEX, students conduct a kinetic simulation of a conflict scenario, featuring political leaders, negotiations, and armed conflict all taking place in real time on a paintball field.
 FIELDEX provides real-world experience in effective civil-military cooperation for all participants, as many military students are assigned civilian roles and vice versa.